AshCoolman/docs/guides/frontend-dictionary.md

 **One liner:** _Updated: 22 Dec '15_

-Not as powerful as Flux, but much easier.
+Client-side state managemer: not as powerful as Flux, but much easier

 **In a nutshell:** _Updated: 31 Dec '15_